Michelle McManus: 2023–present: Christmas single and BBC Scotland

 McManus released a Christmas single in 2023, "Christmas Glow", to mark 20 years since her win on Pop Idol in 2003.
 The single is the first release in six years by McManus.
 To promote the release, McManus engaged in promotional appearances, including on Loose Women, where she also confirmed that she had been working on a documentary to showcase her Pop Idol win and the twenty years which followed with BBC Scotland.
 "Christmas Glow" reached number twenty-six on the downloads chart on iTunes.
 The BBC Scotland documentary, Michelle McManus: Talent Show Winners, was broadcast on the BBC Scotland channel in December 2023, reflecting on her career since Pop Idol, and UK talent show history.
 The documentary features interviews with Robbie Williams, Susan Boyle and Jai McDowall.
 McManus additionally hosted a Hogmanay show in Scotland titled Get the Tunes On on BBC Scotland.

 McManus commemorated Scottish poet Robert Burns in 2024, and had indicated touring her debut album, The Meaning of Love, twenty years after its release after she was not given the opportunity when the album was originally released due to being dropped by her record company and management.
 In September 2024, McManus began hosting the weekly entertainment show The Entertainment Mix on the BBC Scotland channel.
 Additionally, on 21 October, she began hosting a radio show on BBC Radio Scotland on Mondays through to Thursdays.
 In March 2025, it was confirmed that McManus would join Robbie Williams for the Edinburgh performance during his tour later that year.

+In December 2025, she featured in a BBC Scotland Christmas special, A Christmas Choir with Michelle McManus, where she was joined by two choirs – Rock Choir and Jordanhill School Choir.
+In April 2026, she featured in a special documentary highlighting her journey to Rome in Italy, sharing a "new hymn" from Scotland to Rome.
+In April 2026, it was announced by BBC Scotland that McManus would be leaving the broadcaster as a result of proposed changes to on-air presenting teams, with her last radio broadcast airing on 29 May 2026.